On the Optimality of Functional Sliced Inverse Regression: Introduction

 Recently, there have been significant advances in understanding the behavior of SIR for high dimensional data (i.e., $\rho:=\lim p/n$ is a constant or $\infty$). \cite{linzl2018} established the phase transition phenomenon of SIR in high dimensions, i.e., SIR can estimate the central space consistently if and only if $\rho=0$. \cite{lin2021optimality} further obtained the minimax convergence rate of estimating the central space in high dimensions and showed that SIR can achieve the minimax rate.
-In a different setting, \cite{tan2020sparse} studied the minimax rate in high dimensions under various loss functions and proposed a computationally tractable adaptive estimation scheme for sparse SIR. \cite{huang2023sliced} generalized the minimax rate results to cases with a large structural dimension $d$ (i.e., there is no constant upper bound on $d$ the dimension of the central space).
-These works in high dimensional SIR inspire us to overcome the theoretical limitations of FSIR and bridge the aforementioned theoretical gap between FSIR and multivariate SIR.
+In a different setting, \cite{tan2020sparse} studied the minimax rate in high dimensions under various loss functions and proposed a computationally tractable adaptive estimation scheme for sparse SIR. \cite{huang2023sliced} generalized the minimax rate results to cases with a large structural dimension $d$ (i.e., there is no constant upper bound on the dimension of the central space $d$).
+These work in high dimensional SIR inspires our research to address the theoretical challenges of FSIR and bridge the aforementioned theoretical gap between FSIR and multivariate SIR.

 In the present paper, we focus on examining the error bound of FSIR under very mild conditions.
 We show that FSIR can estimate the central space optimally for general $Y$ (not necessarily discrete) over a large class of distributions.